ava-labs/teleporter/contracts/README.md

 ## Audits

 In general, the contracts in this repository have been audited.
-Any unaudited contracts will be explicitly marked as such.
-Note that the `main` branch may contain unaudited code.
-Please check [here](../audits/README.md) for which versions of each contract have been audited.
+Any contracts that have not undergone at least one audit will be explicitly marked as such.
+Please note that audits capture the state of code at a point in time, and the code is subject to change in the meantime.
+Please check [here](../audits/README.md) for the full list of audits.

-> [!CAUTION]
-> DO NOT USE UN-AUDITED CODE IN PRODUCTION!